segmentio/topicctl/README.md

 7. Partition replica migrations are protected via ["throttles"](https://kafka.apache.org/0101/documentation.html#rep-throttle) to prevent the cluster network from getting overwhelmed
-8. Before applying, the tool checks the cluster ID in zookeeper against the expected value in the cluster config.
+8. Before applying, the tool checks the cluster ID in ZooKeeper against the expected value in the cluster config.
 This can help prevent errors around applying in the wrong cluster when multiple clusters are accessed through the same address, e.g `localhost:2181`.

+The `reset-offsets` command can also make changes in the cluster and should be used carefully.

 ### Idempotency